YuLiumt/ZettelKasten/Notebook/Simulation Factory.md

 - [Homepage](http://simfactory.org)
 -   [Documentation](https://svn.cct.lsu.edu/repos/numrel/simfactory2/www/info/documentation/userguide/index.html#)

-The Simulation Factory provides capabilities for compiling and deploying a [[Cactus]] application on machines and ging simulations.
+The Simulation Factory provides capabilities for compiling and deploying a [[Cactus]] application on machines.

 Note that it is included with the [[Einstein Toolkit]], so if you are using the toolkit, you probably already have it in the directory `Cactus/simfactory`.